-In this tutorial, you will learn how to set environment variables in Linux for a single user and globally.
+In this tutorial, you will learn how to set environment variables in Ubuntu, CentOS, Red Hat, basically any Linux distribution for a single user and globally for all users.
 You will also learn how to list all environment variables and how to unset (clear) existing environment variables.

 Environment variables are commonly used within the Bash shell.
 It is also a common means of configuring services and handling web application secrets.

 It is not uncommon for environment specific information, such as endpoints and passwords, for example, to be stored as environment variables on a server.
 They are also used to set the important directory locations for many popular packages, such as JAVA_HOME for Java.

 To set an environment variable the export command is used.
 We give the variable a name, which is what is used to access it in shell scripts and configurations and then a value to hold whatever data is needed in the variable.

 For example, to set the environment variable for the home directory of a manual OpenJDK 11 installation, we would use something similar to the following.

 To output the value of the environment variable from the shell, we use the echo command and prepend the variable’s name with a dollar ($) sign.

 And so long as the variable has a value it will be echoed out.
 If no value is set then an empty line will be displayed instead.

 To unset an environment variable, which removes its existence all together, we use the unset command.
 Simply replace the environment variable with an empty string will not remove it, and in most cases will likely cause problems with scripts or application expecting a valid value.